-A tree sapling is a young tree that has been grown from a seed and is typically in the early stages of growth.
+A tree sapling is a young tree that has progressed beyond the seedling stage and has developed a stronger stem, roots, and early branching.

 -